nst/STTwitter/README.md

 ### Demo Project

-STTwitter demo project let you choose how to get the OAuth tokens (see below).
+STTwitter demo project lets you choose how to get the OAuth tokens (see below).

 Once you got the OAuth tokens, you can get your timeline and post a new status.